 ☼ Pamela Lein, Professor, Molecular Biosciences - The role of inflammatory cells and cytokines in mediating the adverse effects of neurotoxic agents on the developing brain and altering nerve function in asthma

 Michele La Merrill, Assistant Professor, Environmental Toxicology – Biochemical, molecular and physiological mechanisms underlying susceptibilities to metabolic diseases evidenced in rodent models of human observational studies.
 These susceptibilities include environmental insults during the exquisitely sensitive developmental period, poor diet and ensuing metabolic diseases, and genetic and epigenetic predispositions.

-* Lisa Miller, Associate Professor, Anatomy/Physiology and Cell Biology: Vet Med -My research program is focused on understanding the relationship between early life environmental exposures, immunity and chronic disease.
+* Lisa Miller, Professor, Anatomy/Physiology and Cell Biology: Vet Med -My research program is focused on understanding the relationship between early life environmental exposures, immunity and chronic disease.
 We study how mucosal and systemic immunity is established during infancy, and determine the impact of air pollutants, allergens, and infectious disease on childhood health.
 A major emphasis has been in the elucidation of mechanisms for immune susceptibility that lead to pediatric airways dysfunction, which may ultimately lead to generation of new diagnostics and preventative medicine.

 Patricia Oteiza, Professor, Nutrition - Characterization of the effect of trace mineral deficiencies and trace mineral toxicities on early development.

 # Isaac Pessah, Professor, Molecular Biosciences, Vet Med – Mechanisms of calcium signal regulation and its perturbation by halogenated xenobiotics in neural development